NEW TO THE PARISH

 St. Benedict is a friendly and welcoming parish, so feel free to ask questions about the Catholic faith as well as elements of the Latin Mass that may be confusing or different from your experience.

-Some Helpful Tips for those visiting for the first time.
+Some helpful tips for those visiting for the first

 When you enter the church at the parish of St. Benedict, you will notice a respectful “Sacred Silence”.
 This is certainly not “unfriendliness” but rather a desire to show the greatest respect to Christ’s presence in the Tabernacle and is the most obvious external quality of the Latin Mass.